Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Encrypted
    *  - Backup file includes account names and addresses, identities, and the address book.
 LEDGER device is needed for a full recovery.
       - Backup file includes accounts, identities, address book, and private keys.
-      - Backup is not necessary but secret recovery phrase is needed.
+      - Backup is not necessary but seed phrase is needed.
-      - Backup is not necessary but secret recovery phrase is needed.
+      - Backup is not necessary but seed phrase is needed.
-      - Backup is not necessary but secret recovery phrase is needed.
+      - Backup is not necessary but seed phrase is needed.
    *  - Private keys are stored on the LEDGER device that is secured by a PIN code and backed up by recovery phrase.
       - Private keys are stored in the wallet.
-      - Private keys are stored in the wallet and backed up by a secret recovery phrase.
+      - Private keys are stored in the wallet and backed up by a seed phrase.
-      - Private keys are stored in the wallet and secured by the passcode used to encrypt the wallet and backed up with the secret recovery phrase.
+      - Private keys are stored in the wallet and secured by the passcode used to encrypt the wallet and backed up with the seed phrase.
-      - Private keys are stored in the wallet and backed up by a secret recovery phrase.
+      - Private keys are stored in the wallet and backed up by a seed phrase.
    *  - Creation and management of single signature and multi-signature accounts
       - Creation and management of single signature accounts only
       - Creation and management of single signature accounts only